ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 - DNS Service is used within PODs to find other services running on the same Cluster.

-- Multiple containers running with-in same POD don’t need DNS service, as they can contact each other.
+- Multiple containers running with-in the same POD don’t need DNS service, as they can contact each other.

-- Containers within same POD can connect to other container using `PORT` on `localhost`.
+- Containers within the same POD can connect to other containers using `PORT` on `localhost`.

-- To make DNS work POD always need `Service Definition`.
+- To make DNS work, POD always need `Service Definition`.

 - Kube-DNS is a database containing key-value pairs for lookup.

-- Keys are names of services and values are IP addresses on which those services are running.
+- Keys are names of services, and values are IP addresses on which those services are running.

 ### Defining and Deploying Services